cszach/linux-cli-guide/README.md

 Description
 -----------

-This repository contains a beginner-friendly Bash guide and all the resources used by the guide.
-The guide is intended for beginners, even those who have never touched a command line interface before.
+This repository contains a beginner-friendly Linux command line guide and all the resources used by the guide.
+The guide is intended for beginners, including those who have never touched a command line interface before.
 It will guide you from the most fundamental concepts and commands to more advanced ones, with their practical applications alongside.

 :heavy_check_mark: Learn to use Bash's built-ins, GNU utilities and their helpful options
 :heavy_check_mark: Learn concepts with illustrations
 :heavy_check_mark: Practical use cases of commands
 :heavy_check_mark: Learn Bash scripting to automate tasks
 :heavy_check_mark: Learn how to use common compiled programs and commonly installed packages (such as `nano` for text editing, `rsync` for backing up data, `ssh` for remote login, etc.)
 :heavy_check_mark: Revise by taking a quiz at the end of every chapter
 :heavy_check_mark: Written in simple English, suitable for English learners
 :heavy_check_mark: Contents are in the Public Domain, contributions are welcomed